Ricette di Sicilia

 - 3

-Gently soften the onions in a little olive oil with a pinch of salt and a splash of water for about 15 minutes.
+Sweat the onions gently with oil, salt and a splash of water for about 15 minutes until soft.

 - 4